Maryam-Sayadi/bioinformatics-workbook/dataAcquisition/fileTransfer/downloading-files-via-wget.md

 wget http://link.edu/filename
 ```

-A are a couple of specific Examples
+Here are a couple of specific Examples
 *  Photo of a kitten in Rizal Park
 *  Photo of Arabidopsis